PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 # Which steps+heads impact BA questions?

 If we ablate each head in each step but only test BA questions, we gain insights.
-With 2 layers:
+With 2 layers, these failures occur:

 <table>
     <thead>